 Step 3: Drag the switch from left to right

-After tapping Screen pinning in the previous step, you will get the screen pinning setting page.
+After tapping Screen pinning in the previous step, you will get the setting page for this feature.

 The only setting is the switch as shown below.
 You can turn on or turn off this feature.
 No other settings.

-When it is off, you can drag the switch from left to right to turn on screen pinning.
+When it is off, you can drag the switch from left to right to turn on this feature.